Sujal781/code-review-agent/review_report.md

 - Potential exposure of sensitive information (password) in error messages.

 **🧹 Quality:**
-- Error handling could be improved by providing more specific feedback to the user.
+- Inconsistent naming for error state variables (e.g., nameError, emailError, passwordError) could be grouped into a single state object for better organization.

+**⚡ Performance:**
+- Repeated validation functions on every submit could be optimized by consolidating them into a single validation function.

 **💡 Suggestions:**
-- Consider using a more robust form validation library to handle validations more cleanly.
+- Consider using a form library like Formik or React Hook Form for better form management and validation.
-- Use a loading state to indicate to the user that the registration is in progress.
+- Use a more descriptive error handling mechanism instead of setting a generic error message for registration failure.

 ---